INTERVIEW-Somali president wants waiver on arms embargo extended

 He said rebuilding ties with Somaliland required more negotiations, but that three rounds of talks since 2012 in Turkey between officials from Somaliland and the federal government was a sign of modest progress.

-"There were times when even sitting together was not possible," Mohamud said.
+"There were times when even sitting together was not possible," the president said.
 (Editing by Mohammad Zargham)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan